-The furthest back podium finish at the track came in 2012, when Sebastian Vettel finished third having started from the pit-lane.
+The furthest back podium finish at the track came in 2012, when Sebastian Vettel finished third having started from the pit lane.
 That’s the only time a podium finish at the track has come from outside the top six on the grid.
-2012 is also the only time when none of the top three qualifiers have gone on to finish on the podium.
+2012 is also the only time that none of the top three qualifiers have gone on to finish on the podium.

 All of the top three qualifiers have gone on to finish on the podium at Yas Marina on six occasions – in 2013, 2015, 2017, 2019, 2020 and 2022.
 The top three finished in the order in which they started in 2015, 2017, 2019 and 2020.

-Only four races at this track have featured less than ten drivers finishing on the lead lap of the Grand Prix; including in three of the last six seasons.
+Only four races at this track have featured fewer than ten drivers finishing on the lead lap of the Grand Prix; including in three of the last seven seasons.

 Vettel has the most fastest laps in Abu Dhabi